John Horton Conway: Group theory

 He was the primary author of the ATLAS of Finite Groups giving properties of many finite simple groups.
 Working with his colleagues Robert Curtis and Simon P. Norton he constructed the first concrete representations of some of the sporadic groups.
 More specifically, he discovered three sporadic groups based on the symmetry of the Leech lattice, which have been designated the Conway groups.
 This work made him a key player in the successful classification of the finite simple groups.

 Based on a 1978 observation by mathematician John McKay, Conway and Norton formulated the complex of conjectures known as monstrous moonshine.
 This subject, named by Conway, relates the monster group with elliptic modular functions, thus bridging two previously distinct areas of mathematics—finite groups and complex function theory.
 Monstrous moonshine theory has now been revealed to also have deep connections to string theory.

 Conway introduced the Mathieu groupoid, an extension of the Mathieu group M12 to 13 points.

 Number theory

 As a graduate student, he proved one case of a conjecture by Edward Waring, that every integer could be written as the sum of 37 numbers each raised to the fifth power, though Chen Jingrun solved the problem independently before Conway's work could be published.
+In 1972, Conway proved that a natural generalization of the Collatz problem is algorithmically undecidable.
+Related to that, he developed the esoteric programming language FRACTRAN.
+While lecturing on the Collatz conjecture, Terence Tao (who was taught by him in graduate school) mentioned Conway's result and said that he was "always very good at making extremely weird connections in mathematics".

 Algebra

-Conway wrote a textbook on Stephen Kleene's theory of state machines and published original work on algebraic structures, focusing particularly on quaternions and octonions.
+Conway wrote a textbook on Stephen Kleene's theory of state machines, and published original work on algebraic structures, focusing particularly on quaternions and octonions.
 Together with Neil Sloane, he invented the icosians.

 Analysis

-He invented a base 13 function as a counterexample to the converse of the intermediate value theorem: the function takes on every real value in each interval on the real line, so it has a Darboux property but is not continuous.
+He invented his base 13 function as a counterexample to the converse of the intermediate value theorem: the function takes on every real value in each interval on the real line, so it has a Darboux property but is not continuous.